bradwestness/bradwestness.github.io/_posts/2020/2020-05-26-paper-mario-party.md

 ### 3.1 The Board

+The board doesn't need to follow any specific design.
+I originally intended to have four square "zones" with paths connecting each, but wound up with two and a weird second path between them because the paper wasn't big enough.
+It works, though!

-The board doesn't need to follow any specific design, but should have several "paths" since players can move in any direction they choose.
+Just make sure to have have several interconnected paths, since players can move in any direction they choose.

 {% include figure.html filename="paper_mario_party_board.png" description="The Board" %}